-Right across the road from duck river !
+Our Campground is located right across from the duck river!
 Set up your campsite in a field near the road (for easy unloading of gear) or go part way back into the woods for a little more privacy.
-If you REALLY want to be alone you can Hike 10 to 15 minutes down towards the creek and set up in a much more remote location where the local deer may be the only ones to visit you in the morning.
-There are even some cows that come over to visit during the day .
-Duck river is just minutes away and has some great fishing and boating.
+If you REALLY want to be alone you can hike 10 to 15 minutes down towards the creek and set up in a much more remote location where the local deer may be the only ones to visit you in the morning.
+There are even some cows that come over to visit during the day.
+Duck River (now a lake) is just minutes away and has some great fishing and boating.
 There are hiking and mountain biking trails around the river.
 The side roads have nice views of the local farms and would also be a great place to bike.
 The town is about 10 minutes away and the city is 20 minutes away.
 There is room for a couple of small tear-drop trailers and vans too.
-I can fit one or two RVs in also.
-Please no loud radios .
-Come enjoy the FEST RAUM (get together room) with internet, and a nice deck .
+I can fit one or two RVs in also. .
+Come enjoy the FEST RAUM (get together room) with internet.
 There is a full bathroom with hot shower too !

 Here is a Review ,